rbind/cheap_shots/content/post/why-did-the-chicken-cross-the-road/index.md

 And why did she leave her nest to do it?
 TL;DR: She wouldn't, or at least, not for long.

-We investigated nest-attendance patterns of 25 female Prairie- Chickens in the Nebraska Sandhills, USA, to identify the proximate cues that they use to make behavioral decisions with respect to incubation.
+We[^we] investigated nest-attendance patterns of 25 female Prairie- Chickens in the Nebraska Sandhills, USA, to identify the proximate cues that they use to make behavioral decisions with respect to incubation.
 We used iButtons to measure changes in nest temperature every